Tuuxy/BrowserExtensions/README.md

 ## Composition

 Extensions are often packaged as ZIP files containing JavaScript and other necessary files.
-They typically consist of 2 files :
+They typically consist of several files, including at least a manifest.json and a content.js or background.js file.

 - manifest.json